vannguyengd/gooddata-ui/docs/10_vis__dashboard_view.md

 To allow displaying the dialog for setting up a scheduled email, setting the `isScheduledMailDialogVisible` prop to `true`.

-Additionaly, you can use the following props to interact with the dialog:
+Additionally, you can use the following props to interact with the dialog:

 -  `onScheduledMailDialogSubmit` is called when the user confirms the creation of a scheduled email.
 The callback will receive the scheduled email definition that the user submitted as a parameter.
 -  `onScheduledMailDialogCancel` is called when the user cancels or closes the scheduled email dialog.